Ilarie Voronca: Life and career

 In 1927, Voronca published a volume of poetry in Paris.
 Entitled Colomba after his wife Colomba Voronca, it featured two portraits drawn by Robert Delaunay.
 Colomba marked Voronca's new change in style: he had become a surrealist.
 Soon after that, his creations gained a regularity, and he was published frequently — especially after he settled in France (1933) and began writing in the French language.
 There followed: L'Apprenti fantôme ("The Apprentice Ghost"; 1938), Beauté de ce monde ("This World's Beauty"; 1940), Arbre ("Tree"; 1942).
 Several of his works were illustrated with drawings by Constantin Brâncuși, Marc Chagall, or Victor Brauner.

-A French citizen in 1938, Voronca took part in the French Resistance.
+A French citizen in 1938, Voronca took part in the French Resistance during World War II.
 He visited Romania in January 1946, and was acclaimed for his writings and Anti-fascist activities.
 He never finished his Manuel du parfait bonheur ("Manual for Perfect Happiness"), committing suicide later in the same year.

 An edition of selected poems was published in France in 1956; it was followed ten years later by prints of never-published works.
 Sașa Pană oversaw a Romanian edition of many of Voronca's poems in 1972.